Buying This Woodland (England & Wales)

 Buying a woodland from Woods4Sale should be a straightforward process.
 We suggest you look at a few before you commit to making a purchase.

 A visit to the woodland is essential before you confirm you wish to buy it.
 We reserve the right to refuse to sell any woodland to purchasers who have not been to see it first.

-Once you have viewed a woodland and decided you wish to buy it, please send an email confirming this to email@example.com with the following information (please ensure you have funds in place before doing this):
+Once you have viewed a woodland and decided you wish to buy it, please send an email confirming your intention to firstname.lastname@example.org with the following information (please ensure you have funds in place before doing this):

 - The name and price of the woodland

 - Full name (including middle names), address, phone number and date of birth of all legal purchasers

 - Please confirm how you will be funding the purchase and that you have cleared funds available

 - The full contact details of your instructed solicitor (including name of company, contact name, email address, telephone number and full address)

 Once we are satisfied you have met the criteria above, the woodland be taken off the market and marked as sold on our website.
 We will not then accept any other offer.

 We have a list of solicitors who are experienced in woodland conveyancing.
 Please visit the Recommended Solicitors page of this website.
 Solicitor fees can range from £600 to £1,500 (+ VAT) depending upon the complexity of the conveyancing.
 Other costs include recording the land registry title (£20 - £45 for woodlands up to £80,000), and searches which tend to vary from £50 to £150 and can be more expensive (up to £600) for a full set of searches/if searching a large area.
 Stamp duty only applies to woodland purchases in excess of £150,000.